SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/implementation.html.md

 The Cumulocity MQTT implementation uses SmartREST as a payload.
 SmartREST is a CSV-like message protocol that uses templates on the server side to create data in Cumulocity.

-> **Info:** For all MQTT connections to our platform the maximum accepted payload size is 8092 bytes.
+> **Info:** For all MQTT connections to the platform, the maximum accepted payload size is 8092 bytes.

 #### SmartREST basics